reactioncommerce/reaction/.changeset/shaggy-feet-look.md

 "@reactioncommerce/api-utils": minor
 ---

-feat: add replaceOne to mockCollection
+feat: add replaceOne to mockCollection in the api-until plugin